mdopt.utils package#

 Raises:

-ValueError – If the np.ndarray provided is not two-dimensional.
+ValueError – If the input matrix does not have 2 dimensions.